since1968/stat-blocks/homebrewery/stiletto.markdown

 * Images: La Navaja, Joseph Saint-Germier, 1888.
 Katenspiel Streit, Jan Steen (1625/1626–1679), via Wikimedia Commons

 The *Ligadura Mezana* is a real lock and counter maneuver documented by [Fiore dei Liberi](https://en.wikipedia.org/wiki/Fiore_dei_Liberi).

-> #### Stiletto Playtesting Notes
-> Unlike the Swashbuckler or the Inquisitive, the Stiletto has no “always on” sneak attack.
-The archetype is built around two techniques: setting up a sneak attack by imposing a short term condition like blindness, grappled, or stunned; and making sneak attacks during your opponent’s turn.
->
-> The Stiletto is unlikely to be as strong as many of his opponents.
-If he hopes to grapple effectively he should take Expertise in Athletics at first level.

 ```
 ```